kestra-io/kestra/README.md

 This list is growing quickly as we are actively building more plugins, and we welcome contributions!

+## Community Support

+Join our community if you need help, want to chat or have any other questions for us:

+- [GitHub](https://github.com/kestra-io/kestra/discussions) - Discussion forums and updates from the Kestra team
+- [Twitter](https://twitter.com/kestra_io) - For all the latest Kestra news
+- [Discord](https://discord.gg/5RgZmkW) - Join the conversation!
+Get all the latest updates and chat to the devs

 ## Roadmap

 See the [open issues](https://github.com/kestra-io/kestra/issues) for a list of proposed features (and known issues) or look at the [project board](https://github.com/orgs/kestra-io/projects/2).

+## Developing locally & Contributing

+We love contributions big or small, check out [our guide](https://github.com/kestra-io/kestra/blob/master/CONTRIBUTING.md) on how to get started.

+See our [Plugin Developer Guide](https://kestra.io/docs/plugin-developer-guide/) for developing Kestra plugins.

 ## License